-Join James P White for an in-depth discussion in this video Categories, part of Android SDK Unit Testing.
+Join James P White for an in-depth discussion in this video Categories, part of Android App Development: Unit Testing.

 As the number of unit tests grow in your application,…it can start to get a little unwieldy…keeping track of all them, and organizing them…in a fashion that makes sense.…You may recall from an earlier video…that I provided you a rule of thumb…to at least have a test class or test case…for application class.…Truth be told, you will likely have…more test classes than you have application classes.…As you start to test all the alternate paths…of your application, and then look toward integration…and other types of tests.…